tarwn/lessthandot-hugo/blogs/content/posts/2013-02-23-listing-tables-that-are-truly.md

 FROM sys.partitions
 ```

 So what can you do?
-Let&#8217;s take a look.
-First we are going to create a partitioned table in case you don&#8217;t have one so that you can get the same output as me.
+Let's take a look.
+First we are going to create a partitioned table in case you don't have one so that you can get the same output as me.

 sql
 CREATE TABLE SalesPartitioned(YearCol SMALLINT NOT NULL,OrderID INT NOT NULL, SomeData UNIQUEIDENTIFIER DEFAULT newsequentialid())